-Five major participants in the design & construction process
+Six major participants in the design & construction process

 - 1. Conceiver The ultimate decision making force behind the entire program - 2.
 Translators The parties that translate the project concept into construction documents - 3.
-Constructors Those who build the project - 4.
-Operators Those who operate the completed project - 5.
+Constructors Those who build the facility - 4.
+Operators Those who operate the completed facility - 5.
 Regulators Those who help assure project adherence to the cause of public good